Nithya-Kaandru/Nithya-Kaandru/README.md

 ## 👩‍💻 About Me

-I'm a Software Engineer completing my **M.S. in AI at University at Buffalo (GPA 3.7)**.
-I build production-ready AI systems — from fine-tuning LLMs and architecting RAG pipelines to deploying containerized ETL microservices.
+I'm a Software Engineer who has completed my **M.S. in AI at University at Buffalo (GPA 3.7)**.
+I build production-ready AI systems, from fine-tuning LLMs and architecting RAG pipelines to deploying containerized ETL microservices.

-I care about systems that **actually work at scale**, not just demos.

 ---

 ## ⚡ At a Glance